steveyen/n1fty/flex/NOTES.md

 - conversion/translation of FlexBuild to a bleve query.

+- multiple doc type mappings and/or default mapping.-

 ------------------------------------------
 TODO...

 - expression - SEARCH().

-- multiple doc type mappings.

 - issue: consider this expression - does it produce false negatives?
   - ((ISNUMBER(a) AND a > 100) OR (ISSTRING(a) AND a = "hi"))